yffenim/splunk_attack_visualizations/README.md

 Note to Ron: I will directly answer the specific questions at the end of each section.

-## Steps Taken (Screencaps, Searches, and Conclusions)

-### 1. Visualization of top signatures PRIOR to attack from Windows Server Logs
+## 1. Visualization of top signatures PRIOR to attack from Windows Server Logs

 **We can see that top 3 signatures normally are:**
 - “Special privileges assigned to the new logon”